MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/beginners/css.md

 To edit existing declarations in DevTools:

 1. Select the magenta square next to `magenta`.
-A color picker pops up.
+A color picker pops up:

    :::image type="content" source="../media/beginners-css-edit1.msft.png" alt-text="The Color Picker." lightbox="../media/beginners-css-edit1.msft.png":::

-1. Use the color picker to change the font text to a color that you like.
+1. Use the color picker to change the font text to a color that you like:

    :::image type="content" source="../media/beginners-css-edit2.msft.png" alt-text="Change the font color to purple with the Color Picker." lightbox="../media/beginners-css-edit2.msft.png":::